SeiryuZ/HemeWeb/proposal/README.md

 ## Expected Outcome/ Success Criteria

-Working prototype that enable HPC computing to be done in the cloud, that enable the computations to be done easily (usable), shared (replicable), and inspected (openness).
+Working prototype that enable docker based HPC computing to be done in the cloud, that enable the computations to be done easily (usable), shared (replicable), and inspected (openness).